Sheila Bett Sheila Bett

 Kupoteza njia ndio kujua njia= Practise makes perfect

 Anything you can or would do given the chance is worth a shot.
 Even if you are scared of failure, or not being as good as others in the same field you have to start.
 You owe it to yourself to find out if it’s worth your while, and the only way to know for sure is if you give it everything you’ve got.
 A lot of people who have done notable things in the world started from zero.
 They had to be beginners, before they became gurus.
-So be graceful towards yourself, even if you fall flat on your face you’ll be proud of the fact that you tried.
+So be gracious towards yourself.
+Even if you fall flat on your face you’ll be proud of the fact that you tried.

 If you choose to pursue something else, there won’t be a nagging question in your mind of ‘what if’.
 You’ll know that you gave it your best shot and it’s okay to let it go.
 But there’s a good chance that it will lead to a path far greater than you could have ever imagined and all you had to do was start.